-Actuarial cost method Entry Age Normal (level percent of pay)
+Actuarial Cost Method Entry age normal (level percent of pay)

-The best-estimate range for the long-term expected rate of return is determined by adding expected inflation to expected long-term real returns and reflecting expected volatility and correlation.
-The capital market assumptions are from the Plan's investment advisors as of June 20, 2017.
+The assumption for the long-term expected rate of return is determined by adding expected inflation to expected long-term real returns and reflecting expected volatility and correlation.
+The capital market assumptions are per Client's Asset advisors as of July 27, 2022.